rani3456/Task-2.-Swagger-codegen./README.md

 # About Project
 It is a swagger ui project in which I did a small application created one module inside it that is course module .
-I took id ,name and description as a attribute name.In which we can add course ,delete course , getall course and get course by Id and got swagger ui by using  http://localhost:9091/swagger-ui.html .
+I took id ,name and description as a attribute name.In which we can add course ,delete course , getall course and get course by Id and got swagger ui by using  http://localhost:9091/swagger-ui.html .It is user friendly and easy to understand.

+# Benefits
+It is an open source tool that generates a web page that documents the APIs generated ny the swagger specification.It is user friendly and easy to understand.Through this users try out the APIs directly in the browser.Some companies like Google ,Microsoft and Netflix make use of the Swagger framework.

 This is my first page of Swagger ui.